sksharan/roam-terrain-generator/README.md

-# TerrainGenerator
+# roam-terrain-generator

-**TerrainGenerator** is an experimental program that generates infinite landscapes using a modified "split-only" version of [ROAM](https://graphics.llnl.gov/ROAM/roam.pdf) for level of detail (LOD).
+roam-terrain-generator is an experimental program that generates infinite landscapes using a modified "split-only" version of [ROAM](https://graphics.llnl.gov/ROAM/roam.pdf) for level of detail (LOD).

 ## Features